emily-flambe/notes-for-goats/README.md

    - Example: When two people work on the same project, create a "Collaborator" relationship
    - Automatically maintain your organizational structure with minimal effort

+### Ask AI

+The Ask AI feature lets you interact with your notes using natural language:

+1. **Accessing Ask AI**
+   - From any workspace, click on the "Ask AI" button
+   - You'll see a form where you can enter your question

+2. **How It Works**
+   - The AI analyzes your notes, entities, and relationships within the current workspace
+   - It uses this context to provide informed answers to your questions
+   - The AI response is generated using OpenAI's language models

+3. **Example Questions**
+   - "Summarize what I know about Project X"
+   - "What were the key points from my meeting with Alice last week?"
+   - "What relationships exist between the Marketing team and the Sales team?"
+   - "Find all notes mentioning budget concerns"

+4. **Limitations**
+   - Responses are based only on the information in your notes
+   - The AI cannot access external information or your personal knowledge
+   - Quality of responses depends on the detail and organization of your notes

+Note: The Ask AI feature requires a valid OpenAI API key to be configured in your `.env` file.

 ## Data Backup and Migration

 Keep your valuable notes safe: